 Note about pumpkin fertilizing: Pumpkins are heavy feeders, meaning that they need lots of nutrients from the soil to produce healthy fruits.
 And which fertilizer is best depends on the growing stage:

 - Nitrogen for early plant growth, or germination to just before flowering.
 This corresponds to stages 1-4 on our list.
-Blood meal, like this organic formula from Burpee, is a great option during this time.
+Blood meal is a great option during this time.

 - Phosphorus supports abundant pumpkin blossoms, and therefore the chances for more fruit.
 Give your pumpkins extra phosphorous during stages 5 and 6 from this list.
-Bone meal, also available as an organic formula from Burpee, is a fantastic source of phosphorus.
+Bone meal is a fantastic source of phosphorus.

 Stage 1: Plant the Seed